Building healthy habits

 It takes about four weeks to build a habit.
 But is that really true?
 If you're trying to eat more nutritiously or live an anti-aging lifestyle generally, how long will it take for a new healthy habit to stick?
 Well, it takes an effort to make it happen.
 That’s why reading a book called Atomic habits by James Clear will help and reading my articles.

 There's no doubt that establishing regular healthy habits (or breaking bad ones) can improve your longevity.
 Once healthy behaviors — like quitting smoking, drinking only in moderation, or getting regular exercise — are entrenched into your regular schedule, you're more likely to do them consistently.
+This is where our behaviour needs to change by being aware that we are doing it.

 Despite that, there's surprisingly little research on how much time is actually required to establish a new habit.
 University College London epidemiologist Phillippa Lally examined the habit formation process in everyday life.
 Her study was published in 2010 in the European Journal of Social Psychology.